 - 1. Using the Logic Models and outcome statements created in previous sessions, you are to develop quality indicators for one immediate and one intermediate outcome that capture gender equality changes in an effective way with your problem analysis groups. - 2.
 You have 30 minutes to think of your indicators with your groups.
 Please see Annex 14a for further information on quality indicators for GE outcomes.
 You will input your indicators directly into the Google Excel Sheet in which your Logic Model lives.
-There is an added column for you to populate. - 3.
-Please see your group assignments and links below.
+(Link to be created by facilitator)